Hemp Seeds vs. Chia Seeds: Comparing the Benefits

 Hemp seeds contain 45% daily value of magnesium in just ONE serving.
 Magnesium has been shown to protect against cardiovascular disease, type II diabetes, osteoporosis, and may even prevent migraines.

-A bowl of hemp seeds.
+A bowl of hemp seeds on a table.

 The Benefits of Chia Seeds